 The Taliban had captured Baghran District in North of Helmand times before, now capturing of Musa Qala, they captured the district of Nawaz a few weeks ago, also.
 Washir was sometimes in control of the Taliban and sometimes in control of the government.

 Capturing Nawzad and Musa Qala districts would have impact on Taliban’s political disputes; it is said the military wing of the Taliban does not have any problem with appointment of Mullah Akhtar Mohammad Mansour, only some political Taliban that their names were came out in media have problem with the appointment of Mullah Akhtar Mohammad Mansour.
 Now, as the military Taliban achieve successes, and the leader of Al Qaeda, Ayman Al-Zawahiri pledged his allegiance to Mullah Akhtar Mohammad Mansour, it is thought that these development would take the political disputes under shadow, and the efforts on dividing the Taliban would face failure to some extent, then.

-Posted by GPD on August 27, 2015, With 1924 Reads Filed under World.
+Posted by GPD on August 27, 2015, With 1931 Reads Filed under World.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.